NOAA-OWP/inundation-mapping/README.md

 S3 Bucket: `s3://noaa-nws-owp-fim`

 This S3 Bucket is set up as a "Requester Pays" bucket.
-[Read more here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html).
+Read more about what that means [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html).

 #### Examples